F00LSPARADISE/Test/README.md

 I'll likely be in the FNAF, Gorillaz, or JJBA areas if you need to find me!

-I don't really have a 'DNI' list except for obvious harmful weirdos (bigots, pedos, etc.), but considering the things they say and do, I highly doubt this will stop them from engaging with me, unfortunately </3.
+I don't really have a 'DNI' list except for obvious, harmful weirdos (bigots, pedos, etc.), but considering the things they say and do, I highly doubt this will stop them from engaging with me, unfortunately </3.
 Just know that I do block and hide freely, and that if you say anything weird to me or anyone else, I will not give you the time of day!
 Play stupid games, win stupid prizes